 Our company is controlled by Milton C. (Todd) Ault III, our Founder and current Executive Chairman, directly and through his controlling equity interest in Ault Life Sciences, Inc. and Ault Life Sciences Fund, LLC.
 Mr. Ault is also the Executive Chairman and single largest stockholder (through Ault & Company, Inc.) of Ault Global, a publicly-traded diversified holding company focused primarily on the defense/aerospace, industrial and telecommunications industries.
 The Board of Directors and executive officers of our company and the board of directors and executive officers of Ault Global contain some of the same individuals, all of whom devote a portion of their business and professional time and efforts to the respective businesses of our company, Ault Global and/or Avalanche International Corp. dba MTIX International ("Avalanche").
 William B. Horne, a director of our company, is the Chief Executive Officer and a director of Ault Global, Henry C.W.
-Nisser, our Executive Vice President, General Counsel and a director of our company, is the President, General Counsel and a director of Ault Global.
+Nisser, our Executive Vice President, General Counsel and a director of our company, is the President, General Counsel and a director of Ault Global, and Kenneth S. Cragun, our Chief Financial Officer is the Chief Financial Officer of Ault Global.
 Additionally, Mr. Ault is the Chairman of Avalanche, a smaller publicly-traded company currently engaged in developing advanced materials and processing technology for textile applications.
 Mr. Horne is a director of Avalanche and its Chief Financial Officer, Mr. Nisser is its Executive Vice President and General Counsel, and Philip E. Mansour, a former director of our company, is Avalanche's President, Chief Executive Officer and a director.